Mets stay alive, rally in 9th and beat Marlins 5-4 in 11 - WHIZ News

 Three outs from postseason elimination, the Mets tied it 4-all in the ninth when Conforto clocked his second two-run homer of the game, connecting off José Ureña for his 33rd long ball of the season.
 Brandon Nimmo won it by working a bases-loaded walk in the 11th against rookie Jeff Brigham.

-After wins by Washington and Milwaukee earlier in the day, the Mets needed a victory to stay in the playoff race.
-They are tied with the plummeting Chicago Cubs, five games behind the Brewers for the second NL wild card with five to play.
+After wins by Washington and Milwaukee earlier in the day, the Mets needed a victory to stay in the pennant race.
+They are tied with the plummeting Chicago Cubs, five games behind the streaking Brewers for the second NL wild card with five to play.

 Conforto drew a leadoff walk from Adam Conley (2-10) in the 11th, and Brigham hit Amed Rosario with a 97 mph fastball.
 A wild pitch advanced both runners before Todd Frazier was intentionally walked.

 One out later, Nimmo walked on a 3-1 pitch to force in the winning run.
-He sprinted to first base, where he was greeted by teammates and doused.
-Pete Alonso ripped off Nimmo’s jersey, leaving him soaked in a blue undershirt.
+He jogged to first base where Pete Alonso pulled off his teammate’s jersey, leaving Nimmo doused and soaked in a blue undershirt.

-Paul Sewald (1-1), the seventh Mets pitcher, struck out two in a perfect inning for his first major league win in his 118th appearance.
-New York’s bullpen permitted one hit in six scoreless innings.
+Paul Sewald (1-1), the seventh Mets pitcher, struck out two in a perfect inning for his first major league win in 119 appearances.
+He began his career with 14 straight losses, an NL record.
+The only pitcher with more was Terry Felton, who dropped all 16 of his career decisions with Minnesota from 1980-82.

+Vic Darensbourg was the lone big league pitcher to have more appearances than Sewald without a win (123).

 Miami prospect Isan Díaz homered early and hit an RBI single off Noah Syndergaard, who gave up 10 hits for the second consecutive start.
 Leadoff batter Jon Berti had three hits, an RBI and four of the Marlins’ six stolen bases — four against Syndergaard.